Euglena: Form and function

 When feeding as a heterotroph, Euglena takes in nutrients by osmotrophy, and can survive without light on a diet of organic matter, such as beef extract, peptone, acetate, ethanol or carbohydrates.
 When there is sufficient sunlight for it to feed by phototrophy, it uses chloroplasts containing the pigments chlorophyll a and chlorophyll b to produce sugars by photosynthesis.
 Euglena's chloroplasts are surrounded by three membranes, while those of plants and the green algae (among which earlier taxonomists often placed Euglena) have only two membranes.
 This fact has been taken as morphological evidence that Euglena's chloroplasts evolved from a eukaryotic green alga.
 Thus, the similarities between Euglena and plants would have arisen not because of kinship but because of a secondary endosymbiosis.
-Molecular phylogenetic analysis has lent support to this hypothesis, and it is now generally accepted.

-Euglena chloroplasts contain pyrenoids, used in the synthesis of paramylon, a form of starch energy storage enabling Euglena to survive periods of light deprivation.
+Molecular phylogenetic analysis has lent support to this hypothesis, and it is now generally accepted.Euglena chloroplasts contain pyrenoids, used in the synthesis of paramylon, a form of starch energy storage enabling Euglena to survive periods of light deprivation.
 The presence of pyrenoids is used as an identifying feature of the genus, separating it from other euglenoids, such as Lepocinclis and Phacus.

-Euglena have two flagella rooted in basal bodies located in a small reservoir at the front of the cell.
+Pyrenoids may be surrounded by a single paramylon cap (these pyrenoids are called haplopyrenoids), a bilateral paramylon cap (these are called diplopyrenoids), or a cluster of small paramylon grains (called a paramylon center), or may be "naked" and lack associated paramylon bodies.

+Chloroplast morphology in Euglena is diverse, and can be broadly divided into four groups.
+The first group consists of E. archaeoplastidiata, which has a single, parietal chloroplast with two diplopyrenoids.
+The second group (e.g. E. viridis) has axial, stellate chloroplasts with paramylon center.
+The third group has parietal, lobed chloroplasts, each with a naked, haplo- or diplopyrenoid; this group is very diverse and identification may be difficult.
+The fourth group (e.g. E. sanguinea) has plate-like, parietal chloroplasts each with a single diplopyrenoid.
+The chloroplast centers are located deep within the cell, and the chloroplasts are deeply dissected into long bands, which follow the spiral contours of the cell.Euglena have two flagella rooted in basal bodies located in a small reservoir at the front of the cell.
 Typically, one flagellum is very short, and does not protrude from the cell, while the other is long enough to be seen with light microscopy.
-In some species, such as Euglena mutabilis, both flagella are "non-emergent"--entirely confined to the interior of the cell's reservoir--and consequently cannot be seen in the light microscope.
+In some species, such as Euglena mutabilis, both flagella are "non-emergent"—entirely confined to the interior of the cell's reservoir—and consequently cannot be seen in the light microscope.
 In species that possess a long, emergent flagellum, it may be used to help the organism swim.
 The surface of the flagellum is coated with about 30,000 extremely fine filaments called mastigonemes.